Non-Dual &

 -Mingyor Rinpoche

-Mindfulness Based Therapy starts with a radical assumption: that at your core, you are fundamentally good.
-Not broken, not damaged—just maybe temporarily disconnected from your essential self.
+At its core, this approach makes a radical assumption: that beneath the layers of protection, reactivity, and conditioning, you are fundamentally whole.
+Not broken, not damaged—just temporarily disconnected from your essential nature.

 (You don't have to believe this yet.
 That's okay.)

-The word "mindfulness" comes from the ancient Pali word "Sati," which actually means "that which is remembered."
-So mindfulness practices are really remembering practices—remembering to come back to this moment, even when your mind is stuck replaying the past or spinning out about the future.
+The contemplative practices that inform this work—what's often called "mindfulness"—come from the ancient Pali word Sati, which actually means "that which is remembered."
+So these are really remembering practices: remembering to come back to this moment, remembering your true nature, remembering that you are not your thoughts or emotions.

 This becomes especially powerful when you feel controlled by your reactions, with little sense of agency over your emotions or behaviors.
-Mindfulness creates space between what happens to you and how you respond—and in that space, real choice becomes possible.
+These practices create space between what happens to you and how you respond—and in that space, real choice becomes possible.

-Mindfulness Based therapy teaches you practical skills you can use in everyday life to work with difficult thoughts, emotions, and physical sensations.
-Rather than trying to stop or fix these experiences, you learn to be with them in a different way.
+Non-dual and mindfulness-based approaches teach you practical skills you can use in everyday life to work with difficult thoughts, emotions, and physical sensations.
+Rather than trying to stop or fix these experiences, you learn to relate to them in a different way—investigating who or what is actually experiencing them.

 These approaches are particularly helpful for people dealing with: